marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/Sniffing-Network-Traffic-with-tcpdump-and-Wireshark.md

 Our next task in this lab will be to run both of these commands.
 First, let’s run ‘man tcpdump’ and examine the output.

+**PHOTO**

+Running the command above will output tcpdumps manual page.
+The page will display various sections, including a synopsis of the options relevant to the command, a description of the command, and a detailed options section where each option is defined.

+Press *q* to quit.

+Now, let’s try running the - - help option against the tcpdump command. tcpdump - -help

+**PHOTO**

+You will get a usage output for the various options tcpdump uses.